balanced-dev/yuzu-docs/docs/definition/dynamicBlocks.md

 ---

 # ofType
-"ofType" structures, as we call them, is a strategy which allows us to create data structures that are rigid and generic where possible, but allow for variation where necessary (via mutliple uses of `anyOf`).
+"ofType" structures, as we call them, is a strategy which allows us to create data structures that are rigid and generic where possible, but still permits variation where necessary (via mutliple uses of `anyOf`).

 That probably doesn't make a whole lot of sense initially and it may be easier to break this down a bit and then give a very simple example.